LibraryCarpentry/lc-python-intro/episodes/03-types-conversion.md

 5 % 3: 2
 ```

-If `num_students` is the number of students enrolled in a course (let say 600),
+If `num_students` is the number of students who registered for a workshop (let say 150),
-and `num_per_class` is the number that can attend a single class (let say 42),
+and `num_per_workshop` is the number that can attend a single section of the workshop (let say 20),
-write an expression that calculates the number of classes needed
-to teach everyone.
+write an expression that calculates the number of workshop sections needed to teach everyone.
+Can you also calculate

 :::::::::::::::  solution